KrzysztofUrbanczyk/CoyoteNET-backend/README.md

 #### 3. Running

-Go into `Runner` folder and use below command to run project
+To run the project, go into the folder `Runner` and execute the following command:

 ```bash
 dotnet run